lsaleloja-oss/zwift-offline/README.md

 > [!WARNING]
 > This fork contains changes to run as a system service on Oracle Cloud.
 Refer to [this wiki page](https://github.com/oldnapalm/zwift-offline/wiki/Creating-a-server-on-Oracle-Cloud-Free-Tier) for more details.
+>
+> Zoffline 1.0.164452 Compatible for Zwift v1.120 tested by Windows 11 Pro 25h2

+Zoffline Windows only standalone executable for Zwift 1.0.164452 (1.120.0)

+Note: The executable is made with pyinstaller.
+An unfortunate side effect is that some anti-virus software may falsely flag pyinstaller executables as malware.
+This is a known issue and unavoidable.
+If you prefer, you can not use this exe and instead run zoffline directly from the source code (2nd installation method in the README).

+UPDATE ZWIFT: 19/08/2026

 # zoffline